Akshay-Rohatgi/blog/_posts/2023-08-08-How-To-Win-CyberPatriot.md

 1. Lay the Groundwork:
     1. Start as early as possible; the best teams work through the summer to prepare for the upcoming season.
 I understand that this might not work for everyone, as the school year typically doesn't start until mid-August at the earliest.
 However, to compete against the best of the best, who have been competing for years, it is best to start as early as possible to have a chance.
-    2. Do your best to assemble a well-balanced team, ideally attempting to follow the example arrangement detailed in [Team Composition](https://www.notion.so/How-To-Win-CyberPatriot-3eda17e2dcf4406497a4fb685934f13b?pvs=21).
+    2. Do your best to assemble a well-balanced team, ideally attempting to follow the example arrangement detailed in "Team Composition".
     3. Forge a cohesive team by setting regular meeting times, utilizing task management tools, and ensuring infrastructure for the future placement of team resources and tools.
     4. Do your best to get registered early for the competition and establish robust and easily accessible lines of communication with your coach, as you will need them ALL the time.
 2. Experience the Challenge: